Fractional Josephson effect versus fractional charge in superconducting-normal metal hybrid circuits: Integer versus fractional Josephson effect and open quantum system generalization

 \section{Integer versus fractional Josephson effect and open quantum system generalization}

-Consider two superconducting contacts with a phase difference $\phi$.
-These superconductors may be brought into electrical contact through various ways, giving rise to a supercurrent flowing in between the contacts.
-This transport can be described by a potential energy as a function of $\phi$.
-If joined by an insulating barrier (the SIS junction), there emerges the well-known energy term $-E_{J}\cos\left(\phi\right)$, which follows from a second order tunneling approximation (valid for weakly tunnel coupled junctions)~\cite{Josephson_1974}.
-In this ordinary Josephson effect, the energy spectrum (and thus the current) depend in a $2\pi$-periodic fashion on the superconducting phase difference.
-As pointed out in the introduction, this means that the current is mediated as a coherent transport in integer portions of the Cooper pair charge $2e$.

-Deviations from the cosine shape may occur in essence for two reasons: the presence of higher order Cooper pair transport processes (giving rise to higher harmonics in the Josephson energy), or due to the presence of fractionally charged excitations, such as Majorana- or parafermions.
-As long as the system remains $2\pi$-periodic in $\phi$, the transport is still meaningfully mediated in terms of transport with integer multiples of Cooper pairs.
-Such a deviation can have many different origins, such as stronger tunnel coupling in Josephson weak links~\cite{Beenakker_1991}.
-In this work, we consider in particular weakly tunnel coupled junctions, which have a single quantum level sandwiched in between, see Fig.~\ref{fig:open_FJE}a.
-Here, the deviation from the cosine does \textit{not} arise from higher order tunneling events at the contacts to the superconductors (since the coupling is weak) but instead from the presence of the dot.
-For concreteness and simplicity, we here focus on a single-level quantum dot \cite{Konig_thesis,foot_1}.
-Here, the quantum dot itself is described by a single level at energy $\epsilon$, which can be at most doubly occupied (due to spin degeneracy).
+Consider two superconducting contacts with a phase difference $\phi$ (which may be controlled, e.g., by a magnetic field).
+These superconductors may be brought into electrical contact through various ways, for instance by an insulating barrier (the SIS junction)~\cite{Josephson_1974} or via more general weak links~\cite{Beenakker_1991}.
+In this work, we consider for concreteness weakly tunnel coupled junctions, which have a single quantum dot level~\cite{Konig_thesis,foot_1} sandwiched in between, see Fig.~\ref{fig:open_FJE}a.
+The quantum dot itself is described by a single level at energy $\epsilon$, which can be at most doubly occupied (due to spin degeneracy).
 The double occupation comes in addition with the energy cost $U$ due to Coulomb interactions.
 The Hamiltonian thus reads

 the total occupation number on the single level being $\widehat{n}=\sum_{\sigma}d_{\sigma}^{\dagger}d_{\sigma}$, where $d_{\sigma}^{\left(\dagger\right)}$ annihilates (creates) an electron with spin $\sigma=\uparrow,\downarrow$.
 The eigenstates of $H_{\text{dot}}$ are $\left|0\right\rangle $, $\left|1\right\rangle _{\sigma}=d_{\sigma}^{\dagger}\left|0\right\rangle $, and $\left|2\right\rangle =d_{\uparrow}^{\dagger}d_{\downarrow}^{\dagger}\left|0\right\rangle $, where $\left|0\right\rangle $ is the empty state, $d_{\sigma}\left|0\right\rangle =0$.
 The coupling to the superconductors will in leading order introduce coherent transitions between the $\left|0\right\rangle $ and $\left|2\right\rangle $ states, such that the transport can be captured in terms of the Hamiltonian